Lake Mungo Review (2008)

 It reflects the father's struggle to come to terms with his daughter's death and again, his own unresolved emotions.

-The mom, June, also grapples with her own personal issues alongside the grief of losing her daughter, and the film explores her history of depression and the generational pattern of mental health issues within the family.
+And then we have the mom, June, who also grapples with her own personal issues alongside the grief of losing her daughter, and the film explores her history of depression and the generational pattern of mental health issues within the family.

 The low-quality visuals are a real plus point in the movie, making it feel like an actual real documentary as said above, and personally I love this style, although I appreciate not everyone will or does.

-The film deliberately avoids providing concrete answers to the mysteries it presents by the end, which leaves some questions unanswered.
+The film ends up deliberately avoiding providing any concrete answers to the mysteries it presents by the end, which leaves some questions unanswered.

 While this can be frustrating for some, and it is for me sometimes when films end this way, but in Lake Mungo's case, it just adds to the overall sense of unease that the movie delivers.